Dezer-Host/script/README.md

 - **SSL issues:**
   Ensure your domain points to your server and ports 80/443 are open.
 - **Database issues:**
-  Ensure the database credentials in your `.env` file match what was created during installation.
+  Ensure the database credentials in your `.env` file match what was created during installation or update.
+  If you see "Access denied" errors, check that the user exists for both `localhost` and `127.0.0.1` and that the password is correct.

 ---

 ## Uninstall

-To remove DezerX and its dependencies, you can manually delete the installation directory and remove related Nginx, MariaDB, and PHP packages.
+DezerX provides an **uninstall/delete option directly in the script**.
+This feature is currently in **alpha** but works for most use cases and will remove DezerX, its Nginx configs, and the database/user if possible.

+To uninstall, simply **run the script again and choose the delete option** from the interactive menu.

 ---